Required Masking in ED & Urgent Care: Effective Friday, Jan. 16: Learn more

 The following tests can be utilized to help us determine the best treatment for you.

-• Barium Swallow- Also called an esophagram, this X-ray of your esophagus allows your doctor to evaluate your degree of reflux and look for a hiatal hernia.
+Also called an esophagram, this X-ray of your esophagus allows your doctor to evaluate your degree of reflux and look for a hiatal hernia.

-• Upper Gastrointestinal Endoscopy- Your doctor inserts a flexible tube into your mouth to view the inside of your esophagus, stomach, and small intestine.
+Your doctor inserts a flexible tube into your mouth to view the inside of your esophagus, stomach, and small intestine.

-• Esophageal Manometry- A tiny electronic device is inserted through your nose via a thin, flexible tube called a catheter.
+A tiny electronic device is inserted through your nose via a thin, flexible tube called a catheter.
 It detects weaknesses within the esophagus by monitoring strength and patterns of muscle function.

-Watch: Acid Reflux Virtual Seminar
+Acid Reflux Solutions

 Acid Reflux FAQs